 Deutsches Edelsteinmuseum, Gemstone museum in Idar-Oberstein, Germany.

-The collection shows cutting and polishing techniques that have been practiced in this region for generations.
-Visitors can see how local craftspeople worked with stones and what significance this trade held for the community.
+The collection shows cutting and polishing techniques that have been passed down in this region for generations.
+Looking at the display cases, visitors can see how closely this craft was tied to the everyday life of the town.

 The community of curious travelers